 Grab the things you will need.
 These items you would require besides an anchor are:

-As the anchor line is fixed, adjust a foam flat on the other end of it.
+As the anchor line is fixed, adjust a foam flat on the other edge of it.
 Because of this, you can fetch the anchor easily after it is dumped.

-Get to the place and position where you want to anchor a kayak.
-Let the flukes of the anchor be free and make sure to cast it by maintaining a distance away from you.
+Get to the place and take your position. where you want to anchor a kayak.
+Free the fluke parts and make sure to cast it by keeping a distance between you and the fluke.
 Do not make any hustle before your anchor sets into the bottom.
-You should be patient enough to sink the anchor to the bottom and wait until it adjusts completely.
+You should be patient enough to sink the fastener to the bottom and wait until it adjusts completely.

 The anchor line should be let free until it meets the proper line length for the depth of the water.
 Your whole anchoring will be wasted if your base is weak.